-Breast cancer (BC), as a global challenge, is one of the most prevalent malignant diseases among women aged 20-50 years.1-2 BC is divided into three major groups based on molecular markers for progesterone (PR) or estrogen receptors (ER) and human epidermal growth factor 2 (Her2-neu) (ERBB2), including; hormone receptor positive/ERBB2 negative (more common), ERBB2 positive, and triplenegative (less common).3 Contrary to all advanced medical therapies and their progression, BC is acquainted as the second cause of mortality worldwide.
+Breast cancer (BC), as a global challenge, is one of the most prevalent malignant diseases among women aged 20-50 years.^{1,2} BC is divided into three major groups based on molecular markers for progesterone (PR) or estrogen receptors (ER) and human epidermal growth factor 2 (Her2-neu) (ERBB2), including; hormone receptor positive/ERBB2 negative (more common), ERBB2 positive, and triple-negative (less common).3 Contrary to all advanced medical therapies and their progression, BC is acquainted as the second cause of mortality worldwide.
 Thus, the appropriate method for screening and early detection is more helpful for the successful treatment of BC.4 Therefore, the use of new diagnostic and prognostic biomarkers can have a great advantage for patients.5

 Idiopathic granulomatous mastitis (IGM) is a disease that has a clinical manifestation and radiographic pattern similar to BC.6 IGM is a rare, chronic inflammatory breast disease that primarily affects women of fertility age.
-The exact cause of IGM is not well understood, which is why it is referred to as "idiopathic."
-It is characterized by the formation of non-caseating granulomas, which are inflammatory nodules in the breast tissue.7 These granulomas can cause pain, swelling, abscess and fistula formation in the affected breast which is difficult to distinguish from BC.8 The gold standard method of diagnosing IGM is through percutaneous needle biopsy and based on histopathology findings.9 Misidentifying these illnesses can negatively affect patients' lives, leading to: expensive and unnecessary treatments, reduced quality of life, improper medication usage, metastasis in BC patients diagnosed with IGM, and potentially even death as a result of the rising BC mortality rate.10 possibility of a relation between cancer and inflammation.
-The accepted evidence is that tumorigenesis.11 inflammation causes Meanwhile, cytokines and their receptors are key factors in inflammation caused by cancer, which affect the recruitment cell proliferation, angiogenesis, survival, tumor invasion and metastasis.12 Some of proinflammatory cytokines include TNF-α, IL-1, IL-6, IL-8, IL-10 and IL-18.12-13 In various pathological conditions, IL-18 has wide biological activities and is remarkably high in infections.
-The exact role of IL-18 in tumors is still not fully understood and there is room for debate.14 It has been reported that IL-18 plays a dual role in cancer, as it can promote tumor growth, progression, migration. invasion, and metastasis.
+The exact cause of IGM is not well understood, which is why it is referred to as "idiopathic".
+It is characterized by the formation of non-caseating granulomas, which are inflammatory nodules in the breast tissue.7 These granulomas can cause pain, swelling, abscess and fistula formation in the affected breast which is difficult to distinguish from BC.8 The gold standard method of diagnosing IGM is through percutaneous needle biopsy and based on histopathology findings.9 Misidentifying these illnesses can negatively affect patients' lives, leading to: expensive and unnecessary treatments, reduced quality of life, improper medication usage, metastasis in BC patients diagnosed with IGM, and potentially even death as a result of the rising BC mortality rate.10

+Rudolf Virchow, in the 19th century, declared that leukocytes exist in tumors, and there is a possibility of a relation between cancer and inflammation.
+The accepted evidence is that inflammation causes tumorigenesis.11 Meanwhile, cytokines and their receptors are key factors in inflammation caused by cancer, which affect the recruitment cell proliferation, angiogenesis, survival, tumor invasion and metastasis.12 Some of pro-inflammatory cytokines include TNF- α .
+IL-1, IL-6, IL-8, IL-10 and IL-18.12,13 In various pathological conditions, IL-18 has wide biological activities and is remarkably high in infections.
+The exact role of IL-18 in tumors is still not fully understood and there is room for debate.14 It has been reported that IL-18 plays a dual role in cancer, as it can promote tumor growth, progression, migration, invasion, and metastasis.
 On the other hand, it can enhance antitumor immunity and reduce tumor growth.15-17 Regarding the role of IL-18 in different forms of BC, and the importance of these two-challenging disease, this study was conducted with the aim of comparing serum levels of IL-18 in patients with BC and IGM.